Nick689/CustomPOS/Install.md

 - Install libreoffice-calc
 - Install libreoffice-base
 - copy CustomPOS.ods, Database.odb and Balance.ods in any user directory
-- Add Database.odb to your database list or create a new database connection and name it "mybase".
-If you want to manage several database, you will have to change the database name in "notconnected" function and save setting in different .ods files:
+- Add Database.odb to your database list in Tools/Options/LibreOfficeBase/Database or create a new database connection in Base and name it "mybase".
+If you want to manage several database, you will have to change the database name in "notconnected" function and save setting in a different .ods file:
 ```
 source=createUnoService("com.sun.star.sdb.DatabaseContext").GetByName("yourdatabasename")
 ```